 - Enter the IP address for the Primary VPN Gateway (and the Secondary VPN Gateway if necessary), and click Next.

-A route-based Non VMware SD-WAN Site of type IKEv2 is created and a dialog box for your Non VMware SD-WAN Site appears.
+A route-based Non SD-WAN Destination of type IKEv2 is created and a dialog box for your Non SD-WAN Destination appears.

-- To configure tunnel settings for the Non VMware SD-WAN Site’s Primary VPN Gateway, click the Advanced button.
+- To configure tunnel settings for the Non SD-WAN Destination’s Primary VPN Gateway, click the Advanced button.

 - In the Primary VPN Gateway area, you can configure the following tunnel settings:

-Field Description PSK The Pre-Shared Key (PSK), which is the security key for authentication across the tunnel.
+Field Description Tunnel Mode Active-Hot-Standby is supported on the SD-WAN Gateway.
+Active/Hot-Standby automatically displays indicating that if the Active tunnel goes down, the Standby (Hot-Standby) tunnel takes over and becomes the Active tunnel.
+PSK The Pre-Shared Key (PSK), which is the security key for authentication across the tunnel.
 The Orchestrator generates a PSK by default.
 If you want to use your own PSK or password then you can enter it in the textbox.
 Encryption Select either AES 128 or AES 256 as the AES algorithms key size to encrypt data.
 The default value is AES 128.
 DH Group Select the Diffie-Hellman (DH) Group algorithm to be used when exchanging a pre-shared key.
 The DH Group sets the strength of the algorithm in bits.
 The supported DH Groups are 2, 5, and 14.
 It is recommended to use DH Group 14.
 PFS Select the Perfect Forward Secrecy (PFS) level for additional security.
 The supported PFS levels are 2 and 5.
 The default value is 2.
 Authentication Algorithm The authentication algorithm for the VPN header.
 Select one of the following supported Secure Hash Algorithm (SHA) function from the list:

 - SHA 1